sahirug/react-yearly-calendar/README.md

  - `table.calendar thead th.bolder`: adds `bolder` class to Sundays
  - `table.calendar td.month-name`: first column in table body, showing month names
  - `table.calendar td.prev-month`, `table.calendar td.next-month`: classes applied to the days of the previous and next month showed in a month's row to fill it up.
 Day numbers and callbacks are present even in these cells, so we suggest to play with text color to make days less intrusive and add `pointer-events: none` to prevent clicking.
+ - `table.calendar td.week-separator`: class applied to table cells used to separate one week from another.
+As above, `pointer-events: none` is suggested
  - `table.calendar td.selected`: the currently selected day
  - `table.calendar td.bolder`: the days which are Sundays
  - `table.calendar td.range`: the days in the selected range